 - Selection of a baseline scenario and emission.
 The baseline scenario represents what would have happened in the absence of the project.
 Baseline emissions are the hypothetical emissions associated with this scenario.
 The selection of a baseline scenario always involves uncertainty because it represents a hypothetical scenario for what would have happened without the project.
 The project reduction is calculated as the difference between the baseline and project emissions.
 This differs from the way corporate or organizational reductions are measured in this document, i.e., in relation to an actual historical base year. - Demonstration of additionality.
 This relates to whether the project has resulted in emission reductions or removals in addition to what would have happened in the absence of the project.
 If the project reduction is used as an offset, the quantification procedure should address additionality and demonstrate that the project itself is not the baseline and that project emissions are less than baseline emissions.
 Additionality ensures the integrity of the fixed cap or target for which the offset is used.
 Each reduction unit from a project used as an offset allows the organization or facility with a cap or target one additional unit of emissions.
 If the project were going to happen anyway (i.e., is non-additional), global emissions will be higher by the number of reduction units issued to the project. - Identification and quantification of relevant secondary effects.
 These are GHG emissions changes resulting from the project not captured by the primary effects.
 Secondary effects are typically the small, unintended GHG consequences of a project and include leakage (shifting GHG producing activities from a regulated entity or location to an unregulated entity or location) as well as changes in GHG emissions upstream and downstream of the project.
-If relevant, secondary effects should be incorporated into the calculation of the project reduction. - ◆ Consideration of reversibility.
+If relevant, secondary effects should be incorporated into the calculation of the project reduction.

+&lt;sup>1 Primary effects are the specific GHG reducing elements or activities (reducing GHG emissions, carbon storage, or enhancing GHG removals) that the project is intended to achieve.

+- Consideration of reversibility.
 Some projects achieve reductions in atmospheric CO2 levels by capturing, removing, or storing carbon or GHGs in biological or non-biological sinks (e.g., forestry, land-use management, underground reservoirs).
 These reductions may be temporary in that the removed CO2 may be returned to the atmosphere at some point in the future through intentional activities or accidental occurrences-such as harvesting of forestland or forest fires.
-The risk of reversibility should be assessed, together with any mitigation or compensation measures included in the project design.
+The risk of reversibility should be assessed, together with any mitigation or compensation measures included in the project design. - Avoidance of double counting.

-Primary effects are the specific GHG reducing elements or activities (reducing GHG emissions, carbon storage, or enhancing GHG removals) that the project is intended to achieve.
-REVISED DRAFT #1 8-3

-• Avoidance of double counting.
 To avoid double counting, the reductions giving rise to the offset must occur at sources or sinks not included in the target or cap for which the offset is used.
 Also, if the reductions occur at sources or sinks owned or controlled by someone other than the parties to the project (i.e., they are indirect), the ownership of the reduction should be clarified to avoid double counting.